matthiasgruber/EBO/README.md

 # EBO - a material science toolbox

-A R package desinged for material science.
-EBO is connected to the black-box function optimization R packages mlrMBO, SPOT, iRace and cmaesr.
+An R package designed for material science.
+EBO is connected to the black-box function optimization R packages mlrMBO, SPOT, iRace, and cmaesr.
 EBO has outstanding benchmark features, specifically for model-based optimization.

 # Material-Science and Machine Learning